Coming to Cornwall?

 Originally an artillary fort, Pendennis Castle was built by Henry VIII to protect the Carrick Roads from the French in the mid 1500s.
 Carrick Roads, far from being an actual road, is an estuary of the River Fal, leading from Devoran, Feock and Trelissick out into the bay.
 You can take a guided boat tour, a local ferry or hire a boat while you enjoy all the scenery and wildlife of the Fal.

 National Maritime Museum

-One of the most beautiful gardens in the area, Trebah Garden meanders gently down to the sea, guiding you to its own private beach.
+One of the most beautiful gardens in the area, Trebah Garden meanders gently down to the sea, while guiding you to its own private beach.
 Trebah, as well as being a wonderful example of a sub-tropical garden, has an outdoor theatre with regular shows throughout the summer.
 There is also a strong history here, from Victorian plant hunters to a gathering point for troops heading to Omaha Beach for the D-Day landings.

 Sea Shanty Festival

 Don’t miss the opportunity to listen to some traditional fishing songs.
 The Sea Shanty Festival is a celebration of our fishermen and their musical heritage.
 Now an international event, groups of singers are found at venues all over the town.
 But now you can join virtually from your own home.
 Usually a 3 day festival, this year Sea Shanty is streaming live via Facebook and YouTube on Saturday 19 June 2021 at 6.00pm.